Vadym Prystaiko

-Biography
+Early life

 Prystaiko was born on 20 February 1970 in the city of Kiliya (Odesa Oblast), Ukrainian SSR, Soviet Union.
 He went to school in Odesa, Kyiv, and Zaporizhia.
 Eventually, the family settled in Kyiv.

 In 1994, Prystaiko graduated cum laude from the Kyiv Polytechnic Institute's Faculty of Computer Science.
 In 1998, he received a master's degree from the Ukrainian State University of Finance and International Trade.
 In addition to his native Ukrainian, he is fluent in Russian and English.

+Career

 Prystaiko began his career in the private business sector.
 He was a co-founder of one of the first Ukrainian Internet providers and electronic media Electronni Visti.

 In 1994, following his family's tradition of government service, he obtained a position at the Ministry of Foreign Economic Relations of Ukraine.
 At that time, the Ministry was expanding rapidly as Ukraine began to negotiate with GATT/WTO.

 In 1997, he took a position in the economic section of the Ministry of Foreign Affairs of Ukraine, where he tried to develop trade with Asian countries.
 It was the most important task because, at that time, the Ministry initiated negotiations on Ukraine's accession to the GATT/WTO and started to look for new opportunities for Ukrainian business in the markets, especially in Africa and Asia.
 In 1997, he moved to the Asia-Pacific Department of the Ministry of Foreign Affairs.

-In 2000, Prystaiko became a consul to Sydney, Australia where he was involved in political and economic issues.
+In 2000, Prystaiko became a consul to Sydney, Australia, where he was involved in political and economic issues.

-Since 2002, he worked in the Foreign Policy Directorate of the Administration of the President of Ukraine Leonid Kuchma.
+In 2002, he started working at the Foreign Policy Directorate of the Administration of the President of Ukraine Leonid Kuchma.

-In December 2004, Vadym Prystaiko was appointed as a political counselor to the Embassy of Ukraine in Canada.
+In December 2004, Prystaiko was appointed as a political counselor to the Embassy of Ukraine in Canada.
 Two years later, he became the acting chargé d'affaires (temporary counsel for Ukraine in Canada).

 In 2007, he was a part of Ukraine's NATO negotiating team and served as the Deputy Director-General for NATO in the Ministry of Foreign Affairs.

 In 2009, he became Deputy Chief of the Mission at the Embassy of Ukraine in Washington D.C.